 6. Processed Foods

 Emulsifiers, which are added to many processed foods, pave the way for gut inflammation.
-Besides that, the presence of high levels of omega-6 fatty acids, gluten, trans fat, artificial sweeteners, and additives make it a food that can deteriorate your
+Besides that, the presence of high levels of omega-6 fatty acids, gluten, trans fat, artificial sweeteners, and additives make it a food that can deteriorate your health slowly.

 Foods That Alleviate Pain